France's Macron admits some guilt for Rwanda's genocide | Politics

 France's Macron admits some guilt for Rwanda's genocide

-In a key speech on his visit to Rwanda, French President Emmanuel Macron said he recognises that France bears a heavy responsibility in the 1994 genocide in the central African country.
+In a key speech on his visit to Rwanda, French President Emmanuel Macron said he recognises that France bears a heavy responsibility for the 1994 genocide in the central African country.

 - Country: